Blingoose/e-commerce-api/README.md

 This can cause a response delay of up to 30 seconds for the first request that comes in after a period of inactivity.

 **Notice - 2**
-When registering, you will receive a verificationToken via email.
+When registering, you will receive a verification link via email.
 Please use real e-mail address or you won't be able to log-in.
 Emails are used for a one time verification process, nothing else.

 ### URL for published documentation